Skip to content

 4.3 Dictionaries dict

-In Python dictionaries, Keys are generally strings, while Values can be of any type and do not require the same type, such as:
+In Python dictionaries, Keys are usually strings, while Values can be of any type and do not have to be of the same type, such as:

 Python